Jentadueto

 About This Medicine

-Jentadueto is a fixed-dose combination tablet containing linagliptin (a DPP-4 inhibitor) and metformin hydrochloride, used for the treatment of type 2 diabetes in adults when both components are appropriate and the patient's current regimen requires them.
-It offers the complementary blood glucose-lowering effects of both medicines in a single tablet.
+Jentadueto is a fixed-dose combination tablet containing linagliptin and metformin hydrochloride, used for the treatment of type 2 diabetes mellitus in adults.

 Usage & Dosage